Catch Me If You Can (Girls' Generation song)

 "Catch Me If You Can" is a song recorded in two languages (Japanese and Korean) by South Korean girl group Girls' Generation.
 The Korean version was released by SM Entertainment and KT Music on April 10, 2015, while the Japanese version was released on April 22 by EMI and Universal Music Japan.
 The song was composed by Erik Lidbom and Jin Choi, with the Korean lyrics written by Mafly and Choi A-reum, and the Japanese lyrics written by Junji Ishiwatari and Jeff Miyahara.
 Musically, it was described by critics as an EDM track.
-The song marked the first release of Girls' Generation as an eight-member group following the dismissal of member Jessica Jung in September 2014.
+The song marked the first release of Girls' Generation as an eight-member group following the expulsion of member Jessica Jung in September 2014.

 The single received generally favorable reviews from music critics, who not only praised its musical styles, but also compared the song to works by American musicians such as Zedd and Skrillex.
 Commercially, the single peaked at number 19 on the South Korean Gaon Digital Chart and number 8 on the Japanese Oricon Singles Chart.
 Two music videos were created for the single, one for the Korean version and one for the Japanese version, which were released simultaneously on April 10, 2015.
 The music videos were hailed for their "mind-blowing" choreography, as described by Billboard magazine.